Sale, Greater Manchester: Events and venues

 Situated next to the town hall, the Waterside Arts Centre houses a plaza, a library, the Robert Bolt Theatre, the Lauriston Gallery, and the Corridor Gallery.
 The centre, which was opened in 2004, regularly hosts concerts, exhibitions and other community events.
-Performers have included comedian Lucy Porter, Midge Ure, Fairport Convention, The Zombies and Sue Perkins.
+Performers have included Lucy Porter, Midge Ure, Fairport Convention, The Zombies and Sue Perkins.
 In 2004, the centre received the British Urban Regeneration Association Award for its innovative use of space and for reinvigorating Sale town centre.

 Sale has a Gilbert and Sullivan society, formed in 1972, which performs at the Altrincham Garrick Playhouse.
 The group is directed by Alistair Donkin, a former principal comic for the D'Oyly Carte Opera Company.
 Members of the group have won several awards at the International Gilbert and Sullivan Festival.
 Sale Brass is a traditional brass band based in Sale, formed in about 1849 as the Stretford Temperance Band.
 Its first recorded performance was at the 1849 opening of the railway between Manchester and Altrincham.

 Sport

-The rugby union side Sale F.C. has been based in Sale since 1861 and at its present Heywood Road ground since 1905.
+The rugby union side Sale F.C. has been based in the area since 1861 and at its present Heywood Road ground since 1905.
 One of the oldest rugby clubs in the world, its 1865 Minute Book is the oldest existing book containing the rules of the game.

-The professional Sale Sharks team was originally part of Sale F.C. but split from it in 2003.
-Sale Sharks now play their matches at Salford Community Stadium, although they retain the use of the Heywood Road ground for training and for the staging of home games involving their reserve team, Sale Jets.
-The town is also home to the Ashton upon Mersey and Trafford Metrovick rugby union clubs.
+The professional Sale Sharks team was originally part of Sale F.C., but split from it in 2003.
+Sale now play their matches at Salford Community Stadium, although they retain the use of the Heywood Road ground for training and for the staging of home games involving their reserve team, Sale Jets.

-Sale Harriers Manchester Athletics Club was formed in 1911, it still has its historical home at Crossford Bridge in Sale.
+Sale Harriers Manchester Athletics Club was formed in 1911; it still has its historical home at Crossford Bridge.
 The site is shared with Sale United Football club and Old Alts Football Club.
 The club has produced successful athletes such as Olympic gold medallist Darren Campbell and Commonwealth Games gold medallist Diane Modahl, both former residents of the town.

-Sale Sports Club encompasses Sale Cricket Club, Sale Hockey Club, and Sale Lawn Tennis Club.
+Sale Sports Club encompasses Sale Cricket Club, Sale Hockey Club and Sale Lawn Tennis Club.
 The Brooklands Sports Club is home to Brooklands Cricket Club, Brooklands Manchester University Hockey Club, and Brooklands Hulmeians Lacrosse Club.
-It also provides facilities for squash, tennis, and bowling.
+It also provides facilities for squash, tennis and bowling.

 Sale United FC plays at Crossford Bridge and was recognised as Trafford's Sports Club of the Year in 2004.
 Sale Golf Club and Ashton on Mersey Golf Club have courses on the outskirts of the town, and a municipal pitch and putt is based at Woodheys Park.
 Trafford Rowing Club has a boathouse beside the canal.
 Sale Leisure Centre has badminton and squash courts, a gymnasium and three swimming pools.
-Walton Park Sports Centre has a sports hall for activities such as 5-a-side football.
-Tennis, crown-green bowls, golf putting and football facilities are available at the town's parks.
-Sale Water Ski Club is based at Sale Water Park.
+Walton Park Sports Centre has a sports hall for activities, such as five-a-side football.
+Tennis, crown-green bowls and football facilities are available at the town's parks.